 High School Transcript for EU students: If you attend/attended school in an EU country outside the UK, you must submit a transcript online by 12 noon (GMT) on 22 October.
 Information about submitting your transcript is available on the SAQ page and King's provides detailed information about the High School Transcript.

 Applicant Information: Between 15 and 22 October you will receive an email from King's Admissions Office giving you a link to the Applicant Information page.
-This contains information about the next stages of your application including written work which we must receive by 7 November (where relevant) and how interviews will work in each subject.
-The information is already there if you want to look now.
+This contains information about the next stages of your application including written work which we must receive by 6 November (where relevant) and how interviews will work in each subject.
 It is essential that you read all the information on this page and the various documents linked from it very carefully.
 Please do not send any written work before you have received this email.

 The Applicant Information page will be the main source of information for you once you have submitted your UCAS form and will be updated as new information becomes available or if lots of applicants are asking the same questions.
 It is therefore important that you keep an eye on this page.